Proof that 22/7 exceeds π: Background

 The approximation has been known since antiquity.
 Archimedes wrote the first known proof that 22/7 is an overestimate in the 3rd century BCE, although he may not have been the first to use that approximation.
 His proof proceeds by showing that 22/7 is greater than the ratio of the perimeter of a regular polygon with 96 sides to the diameter of a circle it circumscribes.

-The proof
+Proof

-The proof can be expressed very succinctly:
+The proof first devised by British electrical engineer Donald Percy Dalzell (1898–1988) in 1944 can be expressed very succinctly: